One problem with whole, natural foods is that they tend to spoil easily.

 Additionally, beans are among the most nutritious foods you can eat.
-They are loaded with protein, fiber and various important minerals, such as magnesium.
+They’re loaded with protein, fiber, and various important minerals, such as magnesium.

-Just like dried beans, jerky can be a great great choice if you need high-protein options.
+Just like dried beans, jerky can be a great choice if you need high-protein options.

 Pretty much any meat can be dried or dehydrated and stored for up to a year or more, as long as it's stored in airtight packaging.